Chad Cantella, Principal

 Chad Cantella is an award-winning Texas based lobbyist and business consultant.
-He is a founding principal of the top ranked lobby firm Texas Star Alliance where he serves as a member of the governing board.
+He is a founding principal of the top ranked lobby firm, Texas Star Alliance.
 Chad has a broad background as a public affairs professional and an entrepreneur.
 Chad is a nonpartisan consultant specializes in lobbying, political strategy and business development.

 For over 20 years Chad has been a key figure in Texas politics.
 He has lobbied and consulted for clients ranging Fortune 500 companies to national industry groups.
 Mr. Cantella has unique expertise in the policy areas of education, healthcare, criminal Justice and workforce.

 Chad has been recognized for his professional achievements including: The Texas Education Council’s “Advocate Leader” award, The “Silver Boot” award recognizing him for legislative victories impacting the at-risk youth field (big brothers Big Sisters Lonestar), The “Healthcare Champion” award for excellence in Medicaid policy (Private Providers Association of Texas), and recently “Capitol Inside.Com” named Chad as on the top lobbyist in Texas, listing him in the upper 1% of the “hired gun”rankings.

 Prior to joining Texas Star Alliance, Chad was an Associate with River City Communications an Austin based public affairs firm.
 Mr. Cantella lead the lobby division of the firm and managed multiple clients including: Big Brothers Big Sisters of Texas, Texas Healthcare Association, The Sudan Divestment Task Force, Texas Irrigators Association, and the adult survivors network.